Biodiversity offsetting: Provincial offsetting guidelines

 In addition to national guidelines, some South African provinces have their own offsetting guidelines.
 The first to develop a biodiversity offsetting framework was the Western Cape Province with the Provincial Biodiversity Offsetting Guideline.
 The KwaZulu-Natal and Gauteng provinces have also published guidelines for biodiversity offsetting and other provinces are drafting their own policies.

 Guidelines in the Western Cape Province require developers to compensate for residual impacts on biodiversity and ecosystem services, as part of the environmental impact assessment process.
 However, if a project proposal is deemed to be fatally flawed (it has a major defect that should result in its rejection) through its impact on biodiversity, this means that offsets cannot be applied.
 Like national guidelines, the Western Cape's guidelines do not use the goal of "no net loss" to guide ambitions for offsets because it is considered to be unrealistic as a result of South Africa's status as a developing country.
 Instead, the guideline attaches offset requirements to an acceptable loss of threatened vegetation types and ecosystem services.

 The use of biodiversity offsetting in South Africa has attracted debate.
 A range of barriers to effective implementation have been identified by researchers.
 For example, the lack of common understanding of the theory and practical application of biodiversity offsetting within the country is a particular challenge.

+Offsetting in Sweden

+In Sweden, biodiversity offsetting is commonly discussed under the broader concept of ecological compensation.
+The concept is intended to address residual biodiversity losses that remain after avoidance and minimisation measures have been implemented in accordance with the mitigation hierarchy.

+Implementation has historically been considered fragmented and largely case-specific, with limited standardisation of quantitative assessment methods.
+Several studies have identified the lack of consistent valuation methods as a challenge for achieving measurable no net loss outcomes.

+A commonly used basis for biodiversity assessment is the Nature Value Inventory (Naturvärdesinventering, NVI), a standardized field survey methodology developed under Swedish standards for identifying and classifying natural values prior to land-use change.
+NVI data are frequently used in environmental impact assessments and ecological compensation planning.

+To quantify biodiversity losses and gains associated with development projects, some practitioners use metric-based approaches derived from biodiversity metric methodologies.
+One example is the CLIMB model, which is intended to calculate biodiversity values within a geographic area.
+The model has primarily been applied in sectors such as infrastructure, mining, energy development and spatial planning, and is intended to support assessments of no net loss or net gain outcomes in ecological compensation processes.